futuredapp/Engineering-Handbook/docs/Teams/iOS/ios_new_project.md

                     ![Step 11](Resources/ios_new_project_11.png){ width="500" }

-3. Configure Ruby environment and Fastlane
+2. Configure Ruby environment and Fastlane

     ??? note "Steps"

+        - clone your project's repo
+        - create a new branch `feature/PROJ-1-Setup-project` where everything will be set up in next steps

+            - PROJ is your project Jira identificator
+            - 1 is Jira task number (if you don't have Jira yet ask your PM)

         - if you haven't setup ruby on your machine yet

             - follow manual steps of [this](https://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/) tutorial
             - install bundler from Terminal with `gem install bundler`

+        - in project folder

+            - edit `fastlane/Fastfile` to specify environment variables

+        - in Terminal

-        - in Terminal, switch to repo root folder
+            - switch to repo root folder
             - call `bundle install` to install gems
-        - edit `fastlane/Fastfile` to specify environment variables
-        - **TODO:**

-            - add link to fastfile docs when ready
-            - for now contact Kuba for help (if needed)
+            - create app in Apple Developer and App Store Connect portals

+                !!! warning "App Store Connect 2FA"

+                    If you need a 2FA code for `ops@futured.app` account when running the following Fastlane commands, please contact someone from the iOS team for assistance.

+                ??? info "App released from customer's ASC account"

+                    If you filled customer's environment variables in Fastfile

+                    - call `bundle exec fastlane create_apps`

+                        - if it's the first app for the account append `company_name:"My Company Inc"` parameter

+                    - call `bundle exec fastlane update_provisioning include_release:true create_branch:true`

+                        - `create_branch:true` parameter is needed only for the first time to create customer branch in our [Apple certificates repo](https://github.com/futuredapp/apple-certificates)

+                ??? info "App released from Futured's ASC account"

+                    - call `bundle exec fastlane create_apps`
+                    - call `bundle exec fastlane update_provisioning include_release:true`

+                ??? info "The app's release account is currently unknown"

+                    You can setup release account later

+                    - call `bundle exec fastlane create_apps skip_release_app:true`
+                    - call `bundle exec fastlane update_provisioning`

+                    Once you're familiar with the release process, rerun the above command (no need to worry about duplication)

-2. Create a new Xcode project
+3. Create a new Xcode project

     ??? note "Steps"

-        - clone your project's repo
-        - create a new branch `feature/PROJ-1-Setup-project` where everything will be set up in next steps

-            - PROJ is your project Jira identificator
-            - 1 is Jira task number (if you don't have Jira yet ask your PM)

         - install `FuturedArchitecture` project template (if you haven’t done so yet)